microbiomedata/nmdc_notebooks/.github/CONTRIBUTING.md

 4. Instantiate a Jupyter Notebook for each folder coded in its corresponding language _or_
 4. Create a .Rmd and convert it to a Jupyter Notebook.
 Several methods for this exist and none are perfect, but [this open source method](https://github.com/mkearney/rmd2jupyter) currently works.
+5. Run the entire notebook to ensure it is working as expected and save the *rendered* notebook in the folder.
+6. Update the `README.md` in the folder to include links to the rendered notebook (using [nbviewer](https://nbviewer.org/) and [google colab](https://colab.research.google.com/)).

 ## Dependency Management

+<a id="dependency-management"></a>

 ### R